PNW-CS-Club/gkstudyhall/README.md

 - Select a milestone if available
 - Select the branch associated with the issue

-View the feature board in Projects
+View the feature board in Projects at https://github.com/orgs/PNW-CS-Club/projects/2
 - Add an item to Planning or Ready
 - Move an item from Planning to Ready, create an issue for the item, create a branch for the issue
 - Move an item from Ready to In Progress, create an issue for the item, then follow the steps for assigning yourself to an issue